DandelionBold/TranslateBigFile/README.md

 </p>
 <p align="center">

-This repo just for translation csv table to any language using chat gpt 3.5 engine, 2023.
+This repo just for translation csv table to any language using Azure Translator Service REST API, 2023.

 # Main functionality

-This project main functionality is to connect to chatGPT and ask to translate given text.
+This project main functionality is to connect to Azure Translator Service REST API and ask to translate given text.

 TranslateBigFile aims to be: